 Photo by Suzi Ryan Photography

 January of 2019, Juwan transferred to Oregon University for his last year of football and graduate schooling.
 At Oregon, he was fortunate enough to be apart of a Conference championship and another Rose Bowl game.
-Now, Juwan is prepping for the NFL combine getting ready to receive a call pretty soon to 1 of 32 teams in the NFL.
+Now, Juwan is an NFL New Orleans Saints Athlete, making headlines and empowering our community to rise above their fears and reach their full potential.

-Throughout Juwan's life, he has been an avid volunteer in many organizations such as Word on the Street Ministries through theatre productions benefiting local families by gifting food boxes to prevent hunger and fearing financial insecurity.
+Throughout Juwan's life, he has been an avid volunteer in many organizations such as Word on the Street Ministries through theatre productions benefiting local families by gifting food boxes to prevent hunger and combating fear of financial insecurity.
 Along with his service efforts, he has volunteered with Fearless Movement since the beginning in 2015, bettering our local epilepsy and mental health communities through our events and campaigns.
-Most recently, we had the privilege to honor and highlight Juwan Johnson as one of our Fearless Leaders for Black History Month locally and nationally.
+We have had the privilege to honor and highlight Juwan Johnson as one of our Fearless Leaders for Black History Month locally and nationally.
 Juwan shared with our social following the fears and adversity he has overcome as a man of color, and empowered all who are watching to unite on our common ground - fear.
 Alongside of fear, he encourages our community to seek to understand those who are different from us and have empathy for one another.

-Juwan was chosen as our Leader to honor in representation of the overall community, due to how he empowers those from all backgrounds to rise above adversity, fear, to serve others and work hard to achieve your boldest and wildest dreams.
+Juwan Johnson is our 2022 Community Trailblazer Recipient because of how he empowers those from all backgrounds to rise above adversity, fear, to serve others and persevere to achieve your boldest and wildest dreams.

 Sydney and Stephanie Spancake are a dynamic Mother-Daughter Duo.
 Sydney is an Epilepsy Warrior, Student and Advocate.
-Stephanie is her mother and biggest advocate along with being a powerful force and leader for those in the Epilepsy Community.
+Stephanie is Sydney's mother and biggest advocate along with being a powerful force and leader for those in the Epilepsy Community.

-From the start she truly was the apple of her moms’ eye.
+From the start, Stephanie shares "she truly was the apple of her moms’ eye."
 Sydney began dancing when she was 2 with taking a mommy and me class.
-From that point on her love for dance has grown - Tap being her favorite of all.
+From that point on, her love for dance has grown - Tap being her favorite of all.
 In Middle School, Sydney discovered her love for musical theater.
 She has been in many productions with her theater company, Curtain Call Performing Arts Center.
 She has played the "Bird Lady" in Mary Poppins, "Lady bug" in James and the Giant Peach along with numerous roles in other shows.
 She is part of the traveling theater team which performs each year at the Junior Theater Festival in Atlanta.

 Being a freshman in high school isn’t easy, let alone being diagnosed with epilepsy.
-Many people would have choice to stay in bed and cry over this however not Sydney.
+Many people would have chosen to stay in bed and cry over this.
+However, not Sydney.
 Sydney chooses each day to get up and face life and this diagnoses, head on.
 Sydney never once wanted the fear of this to get in her way of living life to the fullest.
 Sydney has continued to work extra hard in school with active grades that have allowed her to get into all 3 universities that she applied to.
 Along with her school work she has not stopped dancing or performing on stage.
 Truly, Sydney is an inspiration to all who know her.
 Sydney is now a Psychology student, at Rugters University.

-Ashley, Sydney and Stephanie met over a year ago after being recommended from Nemours DuPont, in Wilmington, DE to connect with Fearless Movement, in hopes of a mentorship aiding in the transition of now managing a life with epilepsy for Sydney.
-Since then, their relationship has grown because Sydney and Stephanie see that regardless of your illness, you can still achieve your goals and live a joyful life.
+Ashley, Sydney and Stephanie met over a year ago after being recommended from Nemours DuPont, in Wilmington, DE.
+The goal was to connect with Fearless Movement, in hopes of a mentorship aiding in the transition of now managing a life with epilepsy for Sydney.
+Since then, their relationship has continued to grow!
+Sydney and Stephanie see that regardless of your illness, you can still achieve your goals and live a joyful life.

 Sydney and her mom work very hard to spread epilepsy awareness and education.
 Through epilepsy education, they believe that people will be able to rise above fear and achieve their goals, even while battling epilepsy.
 They have always been very open about Sydney’s diagnoses as this is a part of her life now and there is nothing to hide.
 Sydney and Stephanie believe if you can share your story and help one person, then it is all worth it.

-Both, Stephanie and Sydney Spancake have been chosen as Leaders to honor in representation of the epilepsy community because of their work in being avid advocates for all who battle seizures, fear and of course - epilepsy.
-Within the past year, Sydney and Stephanie have raised over $1,500 to date to help further epilepsy research and Fearless Movements programs.
-Recently, Stephanie modeled in our "Strut for Fearless Futures" to combat the fear of not being valued due to societies expectations upon women, and to empower women of all ages and sizes, that to be beautiful is to be you.
-Sydney volunteered at the event, and is a wonderful representation of what it means to live, fearless - everyday as an Epilepsy Warrior.
+Both, Stephanie and Sydney Spancake are our 2022 Epilepsy Trailblazer Recipients because of their work in being avid advocates for all who battle seizures, fear and of course - epilepsy.
+Sydney and Stephanie have raised well over $1,500 to date to help further epilepsy treatment, therapies and Fearless Movements programs.
+In 2019 Stephanie modeled in our "Strut for Fearless Futures" to combat the fear of not being valued due to societies expectations upon women, and to empower women of all ages and sizes, that to be beautiful is to be you.
+Sydney volunteered at the event, and is a wonderful representation of what it means to live, fearless everyday as an Epilepsy Warrior.